smartcontractkit/ccip-read/packages/ethers-ccip-read-provider/README.md

 # [DEPRECATION WARNING]

 Please use ethers.js 5.6.2 or newer that includes both CCIP read and wildcard support.
-Plrease read [the doc](https://docs.ens.domains/dapp-developer-guide/ens-l2-offchain) for more detail.
+Please read [the doc](https://docs.ens.domains/dapp-developer-guide/ens-l2-offchain) for more details.

 # Ethers CCIP-read provider
 This package implements an Ethers provider that wraps any other Ethers provider, adding transparent support for EIP 3668 (CCIP read).